RasaHQ/rasa-workshop/README.md

 ## Software used in this workshop
 During this workshop, we will program everything in Python.
 To successfully follow the workshop your environment should contain:
-- Python <= 3.6.8.
+- Python <= 3.6.8
-- Jupyter notebook.
+- Jupyter notebook

 During this workshop we will use only open source tools and software:
-- rasa NLU.
+- rasa NLU
 - rasa Core
-- sqlite3.
+- sqlite3
 - pandas
 - mongodb

 Additional tools you will need to successfully follow this workshop:
-- Text editor.
+- Text editor
-- Browser
+- Web browser

 ## Installation